materialsproject/docs/docs/user-guide/molecules-explorer.md

 * Initial release of Molecules Explorer.

 ## Introduction
 The primary goal of the molecular explorer is to report the atomic structure of molecules, found using quantum chemistry computational methods.
 Further quantities of interest, including the electron affinity (EA) and ionization energies (IE), are also reported.

 ## Manual
 * [Molecular Glossary of Terms](/user-guide/molecular_terms)

 ## Calculations
 Atomic structures and quantities of interest were calculated using the Materials Project infrastructure with the quantum chemistry software Q-Chem at the backend.
 For small molecules, Q-Chem calculations were performed using the 6-31+G\* Pople bases [^1] and the hybrid-functional B3LYP [^2].
 For molecules with more than 50 atoms, a hybrid procedure [^3] was used in which the geometry is optimized at a low level of theory and quantities of interest are still calculated at the B3LYP/6-31+G\* level.

 ### Geometry Optimization
 An atomic structure is stable if its vibrational frequency spectrum contains no imaginary frequencies.
 Thus, the atomic structures were calculated using a dynamic workflow that performs successive calculations until a geometry with zero imaginary frequencies is obtained [^3].

-Xiaowei Xie
-2:26 PM (0 minutes ago)
-to me

 ## Properties
 the electron affinity (EA) and ionization potential (IP) are given by
 $$EA = -\frac{\Delta G_{red}(sol)}{nF}$$
 $$IP = -\frac{\Delta G_{ox}(sol)}{nF}$$

-where F is the Faraday constant, and $\delta G_ox(sol)$ and $\delta G_red(sol)$ are the Gibbs free energy change of oxidation and reduction in the solution phase, respectively.
+where F is the Faraday constant, and $\Delta G_{ox}(sol)$ and $\Delta G_{red}(sol)$ are the Gibbs free energy change of oxidation and reduction in the solution phase, respectively.

 ![Free energy cycle](img/molecules-explorer/free_energy_cycle.png)
 *Figure 2: Free energy cycle for computing the oxidation/reduction potential.
 R denotes the molecule of interest.*

-According to the above thermodynamic cycle in Fig. 1,
-$\Delta G_{ox}(sol)$ and $\Delta G_{red}(sol)$ can be calculated from the Gibbs free energy change of gas phase:
+According to the above thermodynamic cycle in Fig. 1, $\Delta G_{ox}(sol)$ and $\Delta G_{red}(sol)$ can be calculated from the Gibbs free energy change of gas phase:

 $$\Delta G_{ox}(sol)=\Delta G_{ox}(gas)+\Delta G_{solv}(R^+)-\Delta G_{solv}(R)$$
 $$\Delta G_{red}(sol)=\Delta G_{red}(gas)+\Delta G_{solv}(R^-)-\Delta G_{solv}(R)$$

 The reported IP/EA are the adiabatic IP/EA[^4], which optimizes the geometry at different charge states (cation, anion, neutral), which emphasizes high-fidelity results.

 ## Database